explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

   membership (as opposed to GREASE) — doing that would need real content bytes matching one of the ~295k listed hashes, which by construction (pre-image resistance) aren't available to fabricate for a test.
+- **Step 20's gtest suite** (`./mach gtest "CrossOriginStorage*"`) — 27 tests across 4 suites, all
+  passing: `CrossOriginStorageUtilsTest` (9), `CrossOriginStorageRegistryTest` (10),
+  `CrossOriginStorageRateLimiterTest` (4), `CrossOriginStoragePublicHashList` (4, from step 18).
+A
+  full WPT re-run after landing this confirmed no regressions — the only failures are the same pre-existing, out-of-scope categories listed under Deferred work (declarative HTML/CSS/import attribute, Permissions-Policy header), unchanged in identity from every prior run since step 9.
 - **`nsIClearDataService` integration (step 17) was verified end to end with a marionette script**, not WPT (clear-data is chrome-only, never reachable from web content): writes two entries, calls `nsICrossOriginStorageService.clear()` directly, confirms both become unreadable; writes a third, clears via the real `Services.clearData.deleteData(CLEAR_CROSS_ORIGIN_STORAGE, ...)` path (proving the flag registration, `ClearDataService.sys.mjs` wiring, and XPCOM component registration all actually connect, not just the registry method in isolation), confirms the same.
-Only the **full-wipe** path (`clear()`/`deleteData`) was exercised this way — `clearBySite()`'s partial-revoke branch (an entry surviving with one storing origin removed but others intact) was reasoned through by hand, not run against real, distinct origins; doing that properly needs real content-page navigation to distinct https origins, which a chrome-context-only marionette script (system principal throughout) can't produce on its own.
+Only the **full-wipe** path (`clear()`/`deleteData`) was exercised end to end this way — `clearBySite()`'s partial-revoke branch (an entry surviving with one storing origin removed but others intact) still isn't, since that needs real content-page navigation to distinct https origins, which a chrome-context-only marionette script (system principal throughout) can't produce on its own.
+Step 20's gtest suite does now cover the underlying logic `clearBySite()` delegates to (`CrossOriginStorageRegistry::RemoveSite()`) directly, against two genuinely distinct sites — a real, checked-in regression test for the mechanism itself, just not the actor/IPC plumbing on top of it.
 See the matching item under Deferred work above.

 ## Rollout